dorathyofoha/Configuring--Active-Directory-within-Azure-Virtual-Machines/README.md

 <br />

 <p>
-✨ This lab showed me a lot about how Active Directory works and was really interesting, plus it was cool creating thousands of user accounts using a PowerShell script!
+✨ This lab was of immense value to me.
+I learnt a lot about how Active Directory works and had fun navigating through AD, creating thousands of user accounts using a PowerShell script, changing a user's password.
 </p>
 <br />